Direct determination of the $^{235}$U to $^{239}$Pu inverse beta decay yield ratio in the power reactor neutrino experiments: Numeric estimates

 Table~\ref{tab:2} compares values of $\sigma_5/\sigma_9$ ratio, obtained from various sources by means of several methods.
 The first four values of the ratio are obtained using formula~(\ref{form:4}) from the normalized slope values $S_n$ given in the left column.
 The first line once again shows the result from DANSS~\cite{Alekseev:2024mkb} for better comparison.
 The next line is based on our fit of the Daya Bay data from~\cite{DayaBay:2017jkb}, scaled to the normalized form, see Figure~\ref{fig:1}.
 In the third line the normalized slope value is obtained by the direct division of the absolute slope $d\sigma_f/df_9$ by the absolute average yield $\sigma_f$ from that same paper~\cite{DayaBay:2017jkb}, assuming uncorrelated errors of these two quantities.
 The latter presumably leads to an overestimate of the error, since both values may contain, for example, the common uncertainty in the detection efficiency.
-The most recent estimate of $S_n$ made by DB in~\cite{DayaBay:2022jnn} is presented in the fourth line.
+The estimate on $S_n$ in the fourth line is obtained from the most recent DB numbers in~\cite{DayaBay:2025fuel} in a similar way and produces the value of the yield ratio in good agreement with the DANSS result.
 The $\sigma_5/\sigma_9$ ratio in line five is obtained by the direct division of the absolute isotopic yields from~\cite{DayaBay:2017jkb}.
 This recipe is used in~\cite{Hayes:2017res}, again with the assumption of the uncorrelated errors.
 The above notice about common uncertainties remains true here either.
-The value in the next line is obtained in a similar way, but from the most recent results on $\sigma_5$ and $\sigma_9$ from~\cite{DayaBay:2019yxq}.
+The ratio value in the next line is taken directly from~\cite{DayaBay:2025fuel} as provided by DB and shows almost an exact coincidence with our number in line four based on the DB result on $S_n$.
+For completeness, the following line shows the result by KI group~\cite{Kopeikin:2021ugh}.
 The last line shows the prediction of the Huber and Mueller model~\cite{Huber,Mueller} as interpreted by DB in~\cite{DayaBay:2017jkb} and summarized in~\cite{Hayes:2017res}.